targomo/intro-to-isochrones/intro-to-isochrones.md

 When displaying a group of locations to a viewer (maybe a customer, a business associate or just as part of a larger presentation) you may want to filter your target locations based on their reachability to one or more sources.
 Targomo's APIs offer several methods that can achieve this, each with their own contextual advantages and disadvantages.
 The most [Travel Time API](https://www.targomo.com/developers/apis/travel_time/) would probable provide the most precise results for filtering targets as you can filter on and check precise timing, but for this example we will look at how to use polygons to filter target locations.
 In this example we will be trying to find all houses reachable from a selection of beaches on the Italian cost.
 This may be useful for those seeking property in the area or maybe just holiday makers finding a place to stay.
 The same principles used here could also just as easily be applied to, for example, seeing how many outlet stores are in the catchment area of a selection or warehouses.

 We will be using some publicly available data for sources and targets and then filter them using one polygon range band.
 Highly complex filtering can be achieved such as changing display depending on which of a number of range bands the target lands in or dynamically filter targets as they enter or leave a location, but in this case we will be simply be generating a single polygon from a selection of sources and filtering out all targets not contained within the polygon.
-We will be using `d3js` to filter the targets as well as a a custom targomo progress bar so our dependencies will look a little different for this file.
+We will be using `d3js` to filter the targets as well as a custom targomo progress bar so our dependencies will look a little different for this file.
 Like before you will need to create two files `polygon-filtering.html` and `javascript/polygon-filtering.js`.
 The `polygon-filtering.html` is a bit different from the rest and should look something like this.

 ```html
 <!DOCTYPE html>